 All Bolt users, both Free and Pro, can publish their projects to a .bolt.host domain, although custom domains are only available for Pro users.

-Publish your site with Bolt hosting
+Publish your project with Bolt hosting

 1. Click Publish in the top-right corner of your screen.